svenslaggare/sqlgrep/README.md

 sqlgrep -d testdata/ftpd.txt testdata/ftpd_data.txt -c "SELECT ip, hostname FROM connections WHERE hostname IS NOT NULL"
 ```

-We can also do it "live" by tail following the file (note the `-f` argument):
+We can also do it "live" by tailing following the file (note the `-f` argument):

 ```
 sqlgrep -d testdata/ftpd.txt testdata/ftpd_data.txt -f -c "SELECT ip, hostname FROM connections WHERE hostname IS NOT NULL"